-Assets in a variable annuity are considered assets of the policy holder, not assets of the insurance company, and thus assets in a variable annuity are not available to the insurance company’s creditors in the case of an insurance company bankruptcy.
+Assets in a variable annuity are considered assets of the policyholder, not assets of the insurance company, and thus assets in a variable annuity are not available to the insurance company’s creditors in the case of an insurance company bankruptcy.

-2. Loss of Purchasing Power Due to Inflation
+Loss of Purchasing Power Due to Inflation

-When you choose to make a safe investment it means your main investment objective is preserving principal, even if that means the investment provides you with less income or growth.
+When you choose to make a safe investment, it means your main investment objective is preserving principal, even if that means the investment provides you with less income or growth.
 If there is little interest income, you can actually lose purchasing power over time.

-3. Illiquidity – Paying a Penalty to Get to Your Safe Money
+Illiquidity: Paying a Penalty to Get to Your Safe Money

 Many safe investments contain surrender charges, which means you'll pay a fee if you want to access your funds before the maturity date.
-The farther away the maturity date, the less liquid the investment.
+The farther away from the maturity date, the less liquid the investment.

 One of the advantages to bank savings accounts and money market funds is that the money remains liquid, meaning it is available to you at any time, penalty-free.
-If you are willing to tie your money up for longer periods of time, perhaps by using CD's or annuities, you will typically earn a higher current interest rate than you will earn in the more liquid, safe investments like savings or money market accounts.
+If you are willing to tie your money up for longer periods of time, perhaps by using CDs or annuities, you will typically earn a higher current interest rate than you will earn in the more liquid, safe investments like savings or money market accounts.